LuceroJC/lucerojc.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Ph.D., Professor of Computer Science  at <a href="http://www.unb.br">University of Brasília</a> (Brazil)

 profile:
   align: right
   image: prof_pic.jpg
-  address: >
+#  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#    <p>Department of Computer Science</p>
+#    <p>University of Brasília</p>
+#    <p>Brasília DF 70910-900, Brazil</p>
+#    <p><i class="fa fa-envelope"></i> <a href="mailto:lucero@un.br">lucero@unb.br</a></p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am interested in most applications of math and computing to voice and speech production studies.
+The vocal folds at the larynx constitute a biomechanical oscillator that acts as a sound source in phonation.
+Under proper conditions, the air flow through the glottis induces their oscillation.
+The oscillation, in turn, modulates the airflow, which results in the generation of an acoustical wave.
+This mechanism of sound production in common to most mammals, and to songbirds by action of their syrinx's membranes.
+Speech is then the result of the combination of phonation with articulation.
+In my work, I use mathematical and computational models of this system to characterize its physical principles, and contribute to the development of engineering tools for analysis, clinical diagnosis and treatment.
+Specific research topics have included: dynamics of the vocal fold oscillation, physics-based synthesis of vocal timbre, analysis of aerodynamic and articulatory patterns of speech, acoustic analysis of voice, and muscle-based 3D animation of speech facial movements.

+I have also worked on modeling problems in epidemiology, formal language theory, geometric folding operations, and other areas.

+### Current courses

+Automata and Computability, Theoretical Foundations of Computing

+### Contact

+Department of Computer Science
+University of Brasília
+Brasília DF 70910-900, Brazil
+<i class="fa fa-envelope"></i> <a href="mailto:lucero@un.br">lucero@unb.br</a>